evansbenj/2024_Macaque_genomez/2025_general_genomiz.md

 use warnings;

-# This program globs a bunch of chromosome output files from the script called Performs_ABBA_BABA_on_populations.pl
+# This program globs a bunch of chromosome output files
-# and concatenates them for analysis by "Does_block_jackknife.pl"
+# and concatenates them

 # Run like this "Makes_inputfile_for_jackknife.pl inputprefix"